Administrative Policies

 For University-Sponsored Events Held Off University Premises

-If a University-Sponsored Event is held at a licensed facility (e.g., hotel, restaurant, club, winery holding a valid liquor license), bartender services must be provided by the facility.
-All agreements relating to such event must be approved by the Risk Management Office prior to the event.
-If approved, the Risk Management Office will forward the agreement for a signature by an authorized University official, as required by University Policy FN11, Contracts and Leases.
+1. At a Licensed Facility - If a University-Sponsored Event is held at a licensed facility (e.g., hotel, restaurant, club, winery holding a valid liquor license), bartender services must be provided by the facility.
+All agreements relating to such an event must be reviewed by the Contracts Unit in the Office of Procurement and signed by someone with signature authority as required by University Policy FN11, Contracts and Leases.

-If a University-Sponsored Event is being held at an unlicensed facility (e.g., hotel/restaurant/club without a valid liquor license, personal residence, or other facility that does not offer catering or bartending services) then the following rules apply:
+2. At an Unlicensed Facility - If a University-Sponsored Event is being held at an unlicensed facility (e.g., hotel/restaurant/club without a valid liquor license, personal residence, or other facility that does not offer catering or bartending services) then the following rules apply:

 ENFORCEMENT

-Persons, organizations or groups possessing, using, distributing, or selling Alcoholic Beverages in violation of this Policy, or in violation of the laws of the Commonwealth, will be referred to the appropriate administrative disciplinary mechanism and/or law enforcement officials.
+Persons, organizations, or groups possessing, using, distributing, or selling Alcoholic Beverages in violation of this Policy, or in violation of the laws of the Commonwealth, will be referred to the appropriate administrative disciplinary mechanism and/or law enforcement officials.

 FURTHER INFORMATION